Did they cheat you in the store? Complain to the CTIA

 • incorrect labelling or incorrect pricing.

-Tip: We’ve outlined what to do if the trader doesn’t accept your claim in our article.
+Tip: Learn how to make a successful claim and what to do if the trader does not accept your claim.

 What practices not to indulge in?